RuiqiJia/DECO7381/emuegg/README.md

 1. Alternatively, the project is upon UQ CLOUD ZONE, visit https://deco3801-emuegg.uqcloud.net/
 - logging in with the UQ SSO is required

+## load sample user
+1. Use the following command to load sample users to the database
+- `python3 manage.py load_sample_users --path sample_user.csv`

 ## Other instructions
-1. The application is using mobile first design approach, for better viewing experience, navigate to inspect [F12] on your browser and choose IPhone XR with 100% zoom.
+1. The application is using mobile first design approach, for better viewing experience, navigate to inspect [F12] on your browser and choose iPhone XR with 100% zoom.
 1. Information Entries Format(Please follow the instruction to enter the information if needed)：
-- For single field, if multiple topics/courses requires, seperate them with comma without space (e.g. "A,B")
+- For single field, if multiple topics/courses requires, seperate them with comma without space (e.g. A,B)
-- Topics：sports,music
-- Courses: DECO3801,DECO7381
+- Potential Courses to select: COMP3702,CSSE1001,CSSE3003,DECO2500,INFS2200,INFS1200,COMP3506,INFS3200,DECO1800,COMS3200,DECO1400
+- Potential Major to select: IT, ID, CS, BISM
+- Potential Topics to select: Music,Game,Fitness,Study,Sport,Dance,News
+- The reason for choosing from the given list is to make sure the recommendation algorithm can work properly.
+As there are limited number of sample users being loaded into database, selecting courses/topics/major from a smaller amount data will make sure a higher chance in common so that recommendation algorithm will always have someone to recommend.